fritzy/ape-ecs/docs/Component.md

 # Component

 Components are the datatypes we use in the Entity-Component-System paradigm (ECS).
-In **Ape ECS** Components are single shallow Objects managed by JS classes.
+In **Ape ECS**, Components are single shallow Objects managed by JS classes.
-Those properties can reference JavaScript types and special Entity Reference values.
+Those properties can be JavaScript types and special Entity Reference values.

 ```js
 class EquipmentSlot extends ApeECS.Component {